uic-vis/project-3-visualizers/Readme.md

 **Observation:** The bar graph shows that the average age of the person involved in a crash increases as the day progresses and decreases at night.
 Therefore, young drivers are more involved in night crashes and older people are more involved in daytime crashes.

+**Design Choice** : We chose bar graph to get the value of Average Age for each hour and also find a pattern of increase/decrease compare to previous values.

 **Q2: What effect does the time of the day have on the gender involved in a crash?**

 ![](img/Aspose.Words.f7598c5b-c390-4828-b4a1-a8743c4862aa.002.png)